-Our Reopening Plan may be viewed online and was submitted to the state on July 31, 2020.
+Our Reopening Plan may be viewed online.
 It outlines Capital Region BOCES’ plans for reopening our schools and programs for the 2020-2021 school year.

-Our administrative offices will open on July 6 for staff who need to work from this site, but will remain closed to the public.
+Our administrative office is open for staff who need to work from this site, but will remain closed to the public.
 Employees critical to our operations will continue to work regularly on-site.
 This includes those responsible for physical inspection and maintenance of our network infrastructure, critical business and human resource office functions, receiving, security, maintenance/cleaning and specific services we provide to districts.

 If you are a parent or caregiver who needs child care, please complete this parent need for child care survey.
 Based on the information you provide, the New York State Office of Children and Family Services may be able to help you find the childcare program you need.

 Additionally, the Child Care Resource and Referral Agency (CCRR) is a great resource for childcare in the Capital Region that meets your needs.
 Contact BrightsideUp (formerly the Capital District Child Care Council), 518-426-7181, for more information.

 Childcare For Healthcare Workers, First Responders and Other “Essential” Staff

 YMCA branch locations in the Capital Region are offering school-age childcare for emergency personnel (physicians, nurses, EMTs and many others.
 View a complete list of essential workers.)

 Care for infants and toddlers is also available at the following YMCA locations: